Gavinzj/Modularity_based_Hypergraph_Clustering_code/README.md

 <h2>Repository Overview</h2>
 Code: code is available under the folder code/src/. <br/>
 Data: data is available under the folder code/data/.
-If a dataset contains multiple disconnected components, only the largest component is retained. <br/>
+Note: If a dataset contains multiple disconnected components, only the largest component is retained. <br/>

 <h2>Instructions on running the code:</h2>